quixaq/rules/readme.md

    Engaging in any illegal activities is strictly prohibited.
 Uphold local and international laws and refrain from actions that compromise the legal integrity of our server.

-3.2 *No Hacking or Exploiting in Roblox*

-   Ensure fairness and integrity in gaming experiences by refraining from hacking or exploiting in Roblox.
-Violations will result in appropriate consequences.

-3.3 *No Impersonation*
+3.2 *No Impersonation*

-   Maintain trust and transparency by refraining from impersonating Discord or Roblox staff.
+   Maintain trust and transparency by refraining from impersonating Discord staff, moderation team and other members.
 Such actions undermine the community's sense of security.

 3.4 *Protection of Personal Information*